globalsign/hvclient/cmd/hvclient/README.md

 The response will be `CREATED` until the domain control has been verified, at which point the response will be `VERIFIED`.

+#### Requesting assertion of domain control using HTTP

+Assertion of domain control using HTTP can be requested with the `-claimhttp` option, once the token has been appropriately placed.

+Example usage:

+    user@host:hvclient$ hvclient -claimhttp="01A4B882B7A8FBFBF01AECE65F84C20C" -authdomain=test.com
+    CREATED
+    user@host:hvclient$

+The response will be `CREATED` until the domain control has been verified, at which point the response will be `VERIFIED`.